2009–10 Tottenham Hotspur F.C. season: Season 2009–2010

-Pre-season

 Transfers

-Tottenham's transfer involvement began on the first day of the newly opened transfer window with the release of a number of reserve and youth players, the most notable being former Portuguese international Ricardo Rocha, who in late August joined Belgian outfit Standard Liège.
-Tottenham's outgoing transfers continued into July, as defensive midfielder Didier Zokora joined Sevilla for around £8.6 million, swiftly followed by Welsh international right-back Chris Gunter making a £1.75 million move to Nottingham Forest, a team who Gunter had spent the end of the 2008–09 season with on loan.
+Tottenham's transfer involvement began on the first day of the newly opened transfer window, with the release of several reserve and youth players, the most notable being former Portuguese international Ricardo Rocha, who in late August joined Belgian outfit Standard Liège.
+Tottenham's outgoing transfers continued into July, as defensive midfielder Didier Zokora joined Sevilla for around £8.6 million, swiftly followed by Welsh international right-back Chris Gunter making a £1.75 million move to Nottingham Forest, following his loan spell with them at the end of the 2008–09 season.
 Also, Brazilian left-back Gilberto ended his spell at Spurs, moving back to Cruzeiro in the Brasileirão.

 The first acquisitions made in the summer transfer window were the signings of youngsters Kyle Naughton and Kyle Walker, both from Sheffield United.
 Naughton moved straight into the first team, receiving the number 16 shirt, whereas Walker received a loan move back to Sheffield United for a year to continue his development at the Championship club.

 Tottenham's largest transfer fee of the summer was spent signing Peter Crouch back to the club from Portsmouth.
 Crouch began his career at White Hart Lane before a move to Queens Park Rangers ended his time at Spurs, but with a move of around £9 million, he became the fourth player to make a return to Spurs after leaving in the past six months.
-The money spent on Crouch was recouped by the sale of striker Darren Bent; Bent entered into a protracted transfer deal with Sunderland which was threatened, not only by the large bid lodged from Stoke City during negotiations, but by comments made by Bent on his Twitter page, criticising chairman Daniel Levy, to which he made a public apology.
+The money spent on Crouch was recouped by the sale of striker Darren Bent; Bent entered into a protracted transfer deal with Sunderland which was threatened not only by the large bid lodged from Stoke City during negotiations but also by comments made by Bent on his Twitter page criticising chairman Daniel Levy, to which he made a public apology.
 Bent joined Sunderland for £10 million.

 Tottenham's summer continued with the arrival of Sébastien Bassong from Newcastle United for £8 million.
-During their pre-season, Spurs were hit with the double blow of losing both Jonathan Woodgate and Michael Dawson to serious injury and with the permanently semi-injured Ledley King the only fit central defender, the transfer impetus switched to defence, facilitating the arrival of Bassong.
+During their pre-season, Spurs were hit with the double blow of losing both Jonathan Woodgate and Michael Dawson to serious injury and Ledley King struggling on and off with some injuries.
+The transfer priorities were on the defence, which followed from the arrival of Bassong.